bit-whisperer/RazerBlade152022Drivers/To Fix Audio/README.md

 To fix the audio dropouts, you have to uninstall the THX Spatial Audio.

 First turn off automatic driver downloads through windows update.
-This can be done in Metro Settings -> System -> About -> Advanced System Settings -> Hardware -> Device Installation Settings -> No -> Ok
+This can be done in Windows Settings App -> System -> About -> Advanced System Settings -> Hardware -> Device Installation Settings -> No -> Ok

 There are other ways to disable it too, just do a serch for "disable automatic driver downloads from windows update windows 10"